 On both my best and worst days, God has been with me.
 He has lifted me up and graced me to keep moving forward.
 I have found strength and profound peace in the pages of my Bible.
 I love reading God’s Word and helping others discover freedom and joy through a life surrendered to Christ.
 Nothing is too big or too bad for God to redeem.
 Sometimes, our greatest challenges are not actually the giants we face but the way we perceive the giants we face.
 Surrendering our perspectives to the Holy Spirit and asking Him to help us see things the way He sees things gives us confidence to face any giant victoriously.
 He will fight for us when we put our trust in Him.

 I hold a bachelor’s degree in Elementary Education and a Master’s degree in Education Administration.
-I taught in public education for 10 years — several in elementary, a couple at the college level and my favorite few in middle school.
+I was an educator in public and private schools for more than 12 years — several in elementary, a couple at the college level, and my favorite few in middle school.
 I was a children’s pastor and children’s ministry director for several years before having my own children.
-I love people.
-I love looking deep in the heart and finding giftings and callings to draw out.
-I love to help others, young and old, discover who God created them to be and fueling them with the confidence to take steps toward their calling.
+I love helping the young and old discover who God created them to be and equipping them to take steps toward their own calling.